 </nav>

 In the above code, we first go through{% navList navs with typeId=1 %}To get all the first-level menu items of the main navigation.
-Then, through{% for item in navs %}Iterate over each first-level menu.item.IsCurrentVariables can help us determine whether the current menu item is active, making it convenient to add CSS styles.
-Whenitem.NavListWhen present, it indicates that this top-level menu has a secondary submenu, and we can nest one inside it.ulLabel these submenu items.
-This way, a navigation bar with a clear structure and support for first-level dropdowns is preliminarily established.
+Then, through{% for item in navs %}Iterate through each first-level menu.item.IsCurrentVariables can help us determine whether the current menu item is active, making it convenient to add CSS styles.
+Whenitem.NavListWhen present, it indicates that the first-level menu has a second-level submenu, and we can nest one inside itulLabel to display these submenu items.
+In this way, a navigation bar with a clear structure and support for first-level dropdown is initially set up.

-Anqi CMS'snavListThe label is configured directly in the background, and indeed only supports a navigation structure of up to two levels (i.e., one-level menu + one-level dropdown).However, in the operation of actual websites, especially for content-rich sites, we often need three-level or even more dropdown menus.categoryListTags to build a deeper menu.
+Of Security CMSnavListTags configured directly in the background indeed only support up to two levels (that is, one level of menu + one level of dropdown) of navigation structure.However, in the actual operation of websites, especially for content-rich sites, we often need three-level or even more dropdown menus.This is when we need to cleverly combinecategoryListTags to build a deeper level menu.

-The following are two common scenarios and their implementation methods:
+The following are two common scenarios and implementation methods:

-1. Category under category (Multi-level category menu)This method is often used to display all subcategories or product categories under the first-level category in the navigation dropdown menu, forming a 'mega menu'.
+Category under Category (Multi-level Category Menu)This method is often used to display all subcategories or product categories under the first-level category in the navigation dropdown menu, forming a "Mega Menu".

 `twig